theWhiteFox/theWhiteFox/README.md

 ![](http://thewhitefox.ninja/img/theWhiteFoxLogo04-GitHub.svg)

-This is the git repository for `theWhiteFox.ninja` Web / Blog :boom:
+This is the git repository for `theWhiteFox.ninja` Website / Blog :boom:

 | Languages   | Requirements                            | / dependencies                 | Editors                     | Other | OS |
 | ---------- | ---------------------------------------: | :----------------------------- | :-------------------------- | :---- | :-- |